 Glucagon helps raise a person’s blood glucose level when it has dropped to dangerous levels.
 At this point, the person cannot eat or drink anything to help raise their blood glucose.
 So giving emergency glucagon is the only way to prevent blood glucose levels from dropping even lower.

 Glucagon acts quickly.
 It causes blood glucose levels to rise within 5 to 15 minutes.
 The person often becomes conscious again at this time.
 Glucagon can cause nausea and vomiting.
 Be alert for these as the person awakens.

 Glucagon’s effect on blood glucose lasts only a short time.
 Be sure the person eats some fast-acting carbohydrate as soon as they are able.
 This helps to keep blood glucose levels from falling back down.

 Glucagon emergency kits are appropriate for anyone who have had previous episodes of severe hyperglycemia, as well as anyone with type 1 diabetes or type 2 diabetes using multiple shots of insulin a day.
 If the patient is unaware that their blood glucose is low because they do not feel symptoms, an emergency glucagon kit would also be very helpful.

-Most often, an emergency glucagon kit contains a vial of powder (glucagon) and a syringe already filled with saline (salt water).
+Most often, an emergency glucagon kit contains a vial of powder (glucagon), a syringe already filled with saline (salt water).
 Other kits may include an auto-injector, or a nasal spray (see instructions for use of these medications).

 Being prepared for severe hypoglycemia is an important part of diabetes management.
 This involves the person talking with their doctors about the signs and symptoms of low blood glucose and the actions to take.
 Other areas would likely include keeping blood glucose under control and wearing a diabetes identification bracelet or necklace to ensure proper emergency care for severe hypoglycemia.
 Using a glucagon kit would also be part of this conversation.